 - What can I eliminate tomorrow?

 Rinse, refine, repeat.
-Energy is not maintained; it is cultivated.
+Energy is not something you passively maintain; it is something you actively cultivate.